howardsolutions/intermediate-react-19/README.md

 ## What happens if you add white space to the HTML during server-side rendering?

 Adding white space can change the hash of the initial render, which might cause hydration mismatches between the server-rendered content and the client-side React application

+## What are RSCs?

+- RSCs are not SSR 2.0.

+- This is a common misconception that I just want to dispel upfront: these things are relatively unrelated in the sense you can SSR without RSCs, RSCs without SSR, both, or neither!

+RSCs introduce the notion of a server to an ongoing React app.
+Whereas SSR renders the page once and then is no longer involved in the ongoing React app

+RSCs introduce the notion that the server continues to render PARTS of the app.

+An RSC is a component that only renders on the SERVER and sends its complete MARKUP to the app – the client-side app doesn't even have the code to render the component client-side - it can ONLY RECEIVE markup from a server and then insert that into the app.

+A React server component is a component that ONLY renders on the server.

+### Why is this useful?

+- No matter how much of an interactive app you have, large swaths of it are inert markup, text, and content.
+You don't need React to generate HTML that shows a few headers and paragraphs.